alvinl/auto-trader/README.md

   - `admins` - An array of strings containing the steamID's of admins
   - `initBot` - The steamID of the first bot that will be trading
   - `initTradeBot` - The steamID that the first bot will be trading with
+  - `metalsOnly` - Should the bot only trade TF2 metals (Defaults to true)
   - `notifyThreshold` - The bot will message users in the admins array once this number of trades has been reached

 ## Notes